 My example is the perfect illustration of this challenge.
 I have a ticket on United for SFO to Munich and back and a second ticket on Lufthansa from Munich to Dubrovnik.
 Well, the systems don’t talk to each other so I was asked to provide the mandatory entry registration for Germany even though I am not entering Germany, I only transit within the airport to a non-Schengen country.
 It took two supervisors and 40 minutes to sort this just for me.
 Add hundreds of families with their own versions and you get long lines.
 Lesson learned – get to the airport early or risk missing your plane.

-Once aboard my plane, I settled in for the 11 hour flight which passed uneventfully – full moon over the horizon aside.
+Once aboard my plane, I settled in for the 11 hour flight which passed uneventfully – spectacular full moon over the horizon aside.
 The photo doesn’t do the experience justice, take my word for it – It was magical!

 Once our completely full flight docked at the gate in Munich, it felt like we had landed on the moon.
 The airport was a ghost town; no immigration or checks of any documents; my transfer was easy and fast.
 Note that Germany still requires full n95 face masks to pass through airports and on flights.
 No fabric ones and no single layer ones are permitted.
 This highlights the need for preparation and showcases the value of travel advisors.